fernandoPalluzzi/lstmContacts/README.md

 ###  Contact match: exact
 ```

-The `preprocess` function prints out a summary composed by four messages:
 - the value of the interaction class odds-ratio (p);
 - the selected majority class based on p;
 - the warning level (0-7 [ok], 8-14 [suboptimal], 15 [unreliable]);